-Our Georgia business and healthcare law firm, with offices in Atlanta and in the Medical District of Augusta, GA, advises and represents physicians and other healthcare providers and professionals in credentialing and peer review matters and litigated disputes.
-We are an AV-rated boutique law firm focused on the healthcare industry.
+Our Georgia based health law firm, with offices in Atlanta and Augusta, GA Georgia advises and represents medical practices, physicians and other healthcare providers in credentialing and peer review matters.
+We are a specialized, AV-rated boutique health law firm.

 - Keeping updated contact information for all providers on staff;

 - Providing a checklist of information required of physicians in obtaining credentials at a practice site;